ysreddy337/jeditlatest/doc/README.txt

   Although the jEdit online help works around many of the bugs, it still renders some HTML incorrectly and runs very slowly.

-- On Unix, saving a file will reset its permissions to the defaults if backups are enabled.
-There is no easy way to fix this.
-The only workaround is to disable backups in Utilities->Global Options.

 - On Unix systems with X Windows, you might not be able to copy and paste between jEdit and other programs.
 This is mainly because Java can only access the system clipboard, and not the primary selection (which some programs use instead of the clipboard).
-The XClipboard plugin available from <http://jedit.standmed.com> solves part of the problem by allowing read-only access to the primary selection.
+The XClipboard plugin available from <http://plugins.jedit.org> solves part of the problem by allowing read-only access to the primary selection.

 - Because jEdit is written in Java, it will always be slower than a